chrisburnell/chrisburnell.com/_posts/2013-06-15-first-article-ever.md

 title: First Article Ever
 introduction: Well, I’ve finally gotten my site up and running to a point where I can consider it to be a success.
 What was the process, and what did it involve?
 What mistakes did I make that you can avoid?
 tags:
-- CSS
+- css
-- GitHub
+- github
-- Jekyll
+- jekyll
-- Markdown
+- markdown

 banner:        first-article-ever.png
 banner_mobile: first-article-ever_mobile.png